donejs/donejs/site/index.md

 ## FuncUnit

-[FuncUnit] is a web application testing framework that provides automated unit and functional testing.
+[funcunit FuncUnit] is a web application testing framework that provides automated unit and functional testing.
 Tests are written and debugged in the browser with FuncUnit's short, terse, jQuery-like API.
 The same tests can be instantly automated, run by Envjs or Selenium.